ayleenw/lcd_i2c_stm32/readme.md

 ## Usage

+Place .h in Inc folder, .c in Src folder of your STM32 project.

 Initialize once with lcd_init().

 Use lcd_write(const char \*txt, uint8_t line, uint8_t column) to send texts to the display.
 This wraps the lcd_send_cmd (to set line and column) and lcd_send_string (the actual text to send) in one function.